The Ultimate Guide to Pre-Cana

 Read More: What Do You Do at Pre-Cana?

-Preparation for marriage also includes practical conversations that will help you in those “day-to-day aspects” of forming a new family.
+Marriage preparation is about learning the religious, spiritual, or theological aspects of the sacrament of marriage, of course.
+The course also includes practical conversations that will help you in those “day-to-day aspects” of forming a new family.

 Read More: What’s the Point of Doing Pre-Cana?

 Premarital Inventories are often used as part of the overall marriage preparation process.
+This tool is like a survey, helping individuals to rate their feelings and preferences on a wide variety of issues.

 Planning a wedding ceremony can be difficult at times, but always rewarding in the end.
 Planning a Catholic wedding ceremony has a few extra nuances that need to be taken into consideration.